-Dr. Rose Mensah-Kutin is the Director of the Accra-based West African Regional Office of ABANTU for Development, a women’s rights organisation that works to promote gender responsiveness in policies in Africa.
-She is also the current Convenor of the Network for Women’s Rights in Ghana (NETRIGHT), a membership organisation that focuses on economic justice and women’s land rights.
+Dr. Rose Mensah-Kutin is the Director of the Accra-based West African Regional Office of ABANTU for Development, a women’s rights organisation promoting gender responsiveness in policies in Ghana and Africa.
+She served as the Convenor of the Network for Women’s Rights in Ghana (NETRIGHT) in 2005-2009 and provided leadership for the development of the Women’s Manifesto for Ghana (2004).

 Dr. Venkata Ramana Putti is the Program Manager of the Climate and Carbon Finance unit at the World Bank.
 His previous positions at the World Bank Group include leadership of the Energy Access portfolio at the Energy Sector Management Assistance Program (ESMAP), and the Carbon Finance Assist program.
 Before the World Bank, he held senior executive positions at UNDP/GEF, Winrock International and TERI, managing national/global clean energy and environment program portfolios.
 Dr. Putti has authored and edited over 80 publications including books, peer-reviewed articles and technical reports.
 He holds degrees in civil engineering and business management and a Ph.D. in energy studies.